Federal trade tribunal says barriers must remain on dumped U.S. drywall imports

 It says it has hired 30 new employees since the duties were imposed.

-Neal Pollock, spokesman for the Western Canada Alliance of Wall and Ceiling Contractors, said Wednesday he is disappointed in the tribunal's decision, which he said leaves his members as a captive market for CertainTeed.
+Neal Pollock, spokesman for the Western Canada Alliance of Wall and Ceiling Contractors, said Wednesday they were hoping for "zero duties."

-He said contractors report increases in drywall prices of between 30 per cent in Alberta and 55 per cent in B.C. — costs they have had to absorb under contracts signed before the duties began.

-David Lessard, vice-president of DCL Drywall of Edmonton, said his company was paying $286 per thousand square feet for half-inch-thick drywall before duties were imposed.
-He said now his company is paying $370 for the same product from the same supplier.
-A four-by-12-foot sheet that would have cost $13.73, therefore, now costs $17.76 — a difference of $4.03.

 In a separate report also released Wednesday, the tribunal found that preliminary duties have been "substantially reducing competition" in Western Canada to the detriment of Canada's economic interests and consumers of drywall.

-Note: Note to readers: This is a corrected story.
-A previous version said the Western Canada Alliance of Wall and Ceiling Contractors was disappointed with the tribunal's ruling.